growthbook/growthbook/packages/back-end/test/integrations/README.md

 If you satisfy the (hefty) pre-requisites above, you can simply run the following once in the main git branch and whatever branch you wish to test:
 `yarn workspace back-end test-integration-queries`

+This script accepts positional arguments.
+Note, due to restrictions with yarn, if you want to enter the 2nd, 3rd, etc. arguments, you must enter a value for the preceding arguments.

+1st argument: Add `nocache` if you want to ignore the cache, and use anything else, e.g. `cache` if you want to use the cache (default)
+2nd argument: Which engines to run queries for, in a comma separated list (e.g. `bigquery,presto`).
+You can see their names at the bottom of `integration-query-runner.py` (default is all of them)
+3rd argument: A filter that must match the test `name` for the test to run (e.g. `activation` will run any test where `activation` is in the test `name`)

+For example `yarn workspace back-end test-integration-queries nocache bigquery` will run all bigquery tests, ignoring any cached values.

 Once that script runs, you can use a [notebook like this one](https://colab.research.google.com/drive/1J-VBFGQ2a_7cyarrNRPXuHlQXVfB55yy?usp=sharing) to compare two sets of results across the main and dev branch from which you ran the above script.

 The `test-integration-queries` command runs `integration-query-test.sh` which itself: